 America’s Oldest Mountains Are a Glorious Must-Visit for Autumn

 My family heads to the Blue Ridge to see the first blooms of dogwood and redbud in the spring, when temperatures are nice and the parks and lodges have the lowest attendance rates of the year.
-The high season around these parts is definitely fall, when visitors swarm to see the glorious, flame-colored foliage.
-There’s a setting for every speed; whether you’re cruising along the scenic Skyline Drive at 30 mph or doing some extreme hiking on the Appalachian trail.
-Here are some of the most beautiful places to visit in the Blue Ridge Mountains.
+But the high season around these parts is definitely fall, when visitors swarm to see the glorious, flame-colored foliage.
+Here, there’s a setting for every speed—so whether you’re cruising along the scenic Skyline Drive at 30 mph, or doing some extreme hiking on the Appalachian Trail, these are some of the most beautiful places to visit in the Blue Ridge Mountains.

 Highlights along the Virginia stretch include the George Washington and Jefferson National Forests, plus a number of overlooks with incredible mountain scenery.
 Pick a scenic spot for a picnic, like Mabry Mill (the Parkway’s biggest attraction, located at Milepost 176), or catch some authentic Appalachian mountain music in Southwest Virginia.
 If you have a need for speed, you can still access the unique attractions on the Blue Ridge Parkway at various access points off the major north-south Interstate 81.

 Wherever you go, your phone goes, so you’ll need on-the-go coverage for all your big adventures.
 Being America’s leader in 5G coverage, T-Mobile has you covered.
 In fact, T-Mobile has the most interstate highway miles with 5G (92% coverage to be exact).
 So go where the open road takes you — and be confident you’ll stay connected to what matters most.

 See 5G device, coverage, & access details at T-Mobile.com